Security

 Tenant isolation

 SecureSlate employs logical tenant isolation to ensure customer data is strictly separated.
-Each customer's data is tagged and filtered at the application layer, with database-level row-level security (RLS) policies enforcing access boundaries.
+Each customer's data is tagged and filtered at the application layer, with access boundaries enforced through scoped access controls.

 Encryption at rest

 All customer data is encrypted at rest using AES-256 encryption.
-Encryption keys are managed through Google Cloud's Key Management Service (KMS) with regular key rotation.
+Encryption keys are managed by Google Cloud using Google-managed encryption keys.
 Database backups are also encrypted.

 Encryption in transit